Parul University MBA Admissions 2025

 Compound interest = Principal × [1 + (Rate / 100)]Time – Principal

 Suppose Anil purchased a television worth Rs.
 18000 paying Rs.
-10000 cash down payment and every month a fixed instalment has to be paid for the next 6 months where interest is charged at 10% per month on simple interest.
+10000 cash down payment, and every month a fixed instalment has to be paid for the next 6 months, where interest is charged at 10% per month on simple interest.

-You need to calculate the value of EMI.
+You need to calculate the EMI value.

 Principal = 18000 – 10000 = Rs.
 8000